bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

 In essence, the word used here suggests that the reason that this offering was "profane" is because it was an addition to what God had already commanded!
-Though an understanding of the word serves us well in the pursuit of understanding what God requires in worship; one does not have to venture any further than what is said in the English translation.
+Though an understanding of the word serves us well in the pursuit of understanding what God requires in worship; we do not have to venture any further than what is said in the English translation.
 Notice, He clarifies **why** this offering was not pleasing to God, and it was because this was one "...which He had not commanded them."
 (Leviticus 10:1).